Delirium Tremens: Symptoms and Treatment

 - Blood pressure medicines.

 After alcohol withdrawal and any health issues (such as DT) have been successfully managed, recovery may continue with longer-term measures to help you stay sober.
-Such measures may include treatment at an inpatient or outpatient rehabilitation center, behavioral therapy, and attending support groups such as Alcoholics Anonymous.
+Such measures may include treatment at an alcohol rehab center, behavioral therapy, and attending support groups such as Alcoholics Anonymous (AA).